-Students who have within 7 hours of the 120 semester hour graduation requirement and can demonstrate they will complete the 7 hours by the end of the same summer may participate in the May commencement ceremony.
+Students who have within 7 hours of the 120 semester hour graduation requirement and can demonstrate they will complete the 7 hours by the end of the same winter term (for December commencement) or summer term (for May commencement) may participate in the commencement ceremony.
 Honors regalia will be based on the GPA at the time of the ceremony.
 Honors on the final transcript will be based upon final GPA of all hours earned.